 Be sure the receivers of your gift can afford this.
 In my case, my brother and sister-in-law were having their birthdays around Christmas.

-This way, I didn’t sent them on a trip that would make them go broke.
+This way, I didn’t send them on a trip that would make them go broke.
 Nobody likes a gift like that.

 But when you’re watching your and their budget, you have to check the time frame of your surprise trip.
 Arranging for a longer holiday can be more expensive than just 1 night in a little hotel.